yyouyang12/AlcoholConsumption_EDAV/README.md

 ![Build Pipeline Failure Due to Submodule Path Error](issue.jpeg)

-Both of us in the group encountered the issue illustrated in this graph.
+Both of us in the group encountered this issue illustrated in the above graph.
 We moved all project contents from the old repository to the new one.
 The project has been completed based on the homework requirements.